christensenjairus/byu-sandianl-tls-rtt-packages/README.md

 sudo apt-get update && sudo apt-get upgrade -y
 ```
 ### OpenSSL
-**Must install this before trying to install either Nginx or Apache, as this is a dependency, and its API has been modified to include a function called `SSL_get_handshake_rtt()` that will return the TLS Handshake RTT for a given connection.**
+**You must install this before installing either Nginx or Apache as this is a dependency and its API has been modified to include a function called `SSL_get_handshake_rtt()` that will return the TLS Handshake RTT for a given connection.**
 1. Clone this repository.
 2. Move into the OpenSSL folder with `cd OpenSSL`.
 3. To install, run `sudo dpkg -i *.deb` to install all the .deb files in the folder.